 The Immune System: Our Personal Security Detail

 Have you ever wondered why we get fevers when we’re down with the flu?
 The immune system is a highly complex and efficient system of cells that carry out specific processes at a molecular level.
 Each one of these processes relies on another, working 24/7 to keep you feeling fine.
 This also means that when something goes wrong, the fragility of the entire system can be exposed.
-We explore the workings of our immune systems by zooming 1000x into our micro security detail – you’d need an electron microscope to count your bodyguards!
+We explore the workings of our immune systems by zooming 1000x into our micro security detail.
+We’d need an electron microscope to count our bodyguards!

 Table of Contents

 The Immune System